-- The most common response for those with mediated cases was "did a good job/no complaints" (21.7 percent). - Suggestions for improvement among this group were: "Fair/equitable settlements/awards," 17.4 percent, "make program more well-known/more advertising," 15.2 percent, and "quicken process/speedier decisions," 10.9 percent.
+• The most common response for those with mediated cases was "did a good job/no complaints" (37.5 percent).
+No one from this group mentioned "less paperwork/make forms easier", "quicken process/speedier decisions", or "more/better representation at hearings," or "allow more information/history of problems/history of problems in complaint."

-13 Responses to this question were collected as open-ended comments, and then coded into response categories.
-The table is based on responses (329) not respondents (251).
+15 Responses to this question were collected as open-ended comments and then coded into response categories.
+The table is based on responses (316) not respondents (226).

-- The most common suggestion for improvement or comment about the program for those whose cases were arbitrated was "bias arbitrators/arbitrators favor the AWAP" with close to half, 43.8 percent, making this comment. - Only 4.6 percent whose cases were arbitrated said, "did a good job/no complaints."
-Only 44.8 percent who were granted an award gave this response. - Among those granted an award, the top suggestion was "better follow-up/enforcement of awards/settlements."
+- The most common suggestion for improvement or comment about the program for those whose cases were arbitrated was "bias arbitrators/arbitrators favor the AWAP" with 38.4 percent making this comment.
+Only 1.7 percent gave the comment "did a good job/no complaints." - The most frequently mentioned comment among users who were granted an award during the arbitration process was "better follow-up/enforcements of awards/settlements."
+Forty-three percent who were not granted an award gave the comment "bias arbitrators/arbitration favors the AWAP."